IvanMathy/Boop/Boop/Documentation/CustomScripts.md

 * `api` is not currently used, but is strongly recommended for potential backwards compatibility.
 You should set it to 1.
 * `name`, `description` and `author` are exactly what you think they are.
 * `icon` is a visual representation of your scripts' actions.
-You can see available icons in `Boop/Assets.xcassets/Icons/`.
+You can see [available icons][icons-link] in `Boop/Assets.xcassets/Icons/`.
 If you can't find what you like, feel free to create an issue and we'll make it work!
 * `tags` are used by the fuzzy-search algorythm to filter and sort results.

+[icons-link]: ../Boop/Assets.xcassets/Icons

 An optional property, `bias`, can also be added to help Boop prioritize your scripts.
 A positive value will move your script higher in the results, a negative value will push it further down.
 The bias property is a number: